-How to Survive Flying with Kids when Travelling Solo.
+How to Survive a Flights with Young Kids when Travelling Solo.

-There is no doubt that flying with kids is not an enviable task, and when you’re faced with travelling on your own, it becomes even more daunting.
-It’s hard to even contemplate coming out the other end unscathed and ready for a ‘relaxing’ holiday, but flying solo with your kids can be done if you follow some simple tips.
+There is no doubt that flying with young children is not an enviable task, but when you are a single parent you have little choice: It’s either travelling by plane on your own with the kids or foregoing single parent holidays abroad altogether.
+At first it may seem daunting, and you may even find it hard to contemplate coming out the other end unscathed ready for a ‘relaxing’ holiday, but flying solo with your kids can be done if you follow some simple tips.

 Some of the more practical things you can do to make flying with kids go smoothly, is to pack plenty of entertainment, bring plenty of food and drink and arrive at the terminal early.
 Also check out the airport before you travel.
 Heathrow and Gatwick, for example, have family security lanes and some terminals have kids zones with soft play and more to keep the kids entertained once you have gone through security.
-I have often missed these not realising they are there until I walked past them on the way to board.
-So check BEFORE you travel or ask at the airport.
+I have often missed these not realising they are there until I walked past them on the way to board cursing myself for not having spotted them earlier!
+So check BEFORE you travel what kids facilities are there, or ask at the airport.

 Make your seat reservations early